PlqnK/docker-home-services-host/README.md

 - [Jackett](https://github.com/Jackett/Jackett): A proxy server that helps interface PVR programs (Radarr, Sonarr, Lidarr etc.) and your BitTorrent trackers.
 - [NZBHydra 2](https://github.com/theotherp/nzbhydra2): A meta search software for NZB indexers, you can configure and then search all your NZB indexers in one place.
 - [Sonarr](https://sonarr.tv/), [Radarr](https://radarr.video/) and [Lidarr](https://lidarr.audio/): PVR programs for managing TV Shows, Movies and Music respectively.
 They will automatically monitor, grab and send the wanted file to a specified binary newsreader or BitTorrent downloader then rename and organize the resulting download according to your own preferences.
+- [Bazarr](https://github.com/morpheus65535/bazarr): Companion application to Sonarr and Radarr, it manages and downloads subtitles based on your requirements.
 - [Ombi](https://ombi.io/): Give your users the ability to request missing media content from your media collection.
 - [Plex Media Server](https://www.plex.tv/): Plex is a centralised media server solution that let you organize your personal video, music as well as photo collections and streams them to all of your devices with a consistent interface.
 - [Tautulli](https://tautulli.com/): Tautulli is a 3rd party program that runs alongside a Plex Media Server instance to monitor it's activity and track various statistics that Plex doesn't show in it's own interface.